Udaipur Tour Package, often called the "City of Lakes," enjoys a varied climate throughout the

 curry cooked in fiery red chili paste, garlic, and traditional Rajasthani spices.
 It pairs perfectly

-a must-have during the hot summer months.
+must-have during the hot summer months.
 It is refreshing, cooling, and quite filling.
-Chai from
+Chai from local

 Udaipur has many rooftop restaurants and lakeside cafes offering traditional Rajasthani thalis as well